top of page

 Compressed air is often misjudged and not recognized as a hazard because people think of air as harmless.

-Air forced into body tissues through skin can cause an air embolism (air bubbles in the bloodstream) which can be fatal if it reaches the heart, lungs, or brain.
+• Air forced into body tissues through the skin can cause an air embolism (air bubbles in the bloodstream), which can be fatal if it reaches the heart, lungs or brain.

-The sound from a compressed air hose can reach 120-130 dB which is well above OSHA’s 90dB permissible exposure limit.
+• The sound from a compressed air hose can reach 120-130 dB, which is well above OSHA’s 85 dBA action level and can contribute to overexposure depending on duration.

-40 PSI can blow out an ear drum from 4 inches away and possibly cause brain damage.
+• Forty psi can blow out an eardrum from 4 inches away and possibly cause brain damage.

 Remember: